Al Dafna: Attractions

-Al Dafna features some of the most upscale hotels, restaurants and shopping avenues in the country.
+Al Dafna features some of the most upscale hotels, restaurants and shopping avenues in the country, including City Center Mall.
 Additionally, it lies close to Hamad International Airport.
 In addition, the Katara Cultural Village is situated in Al Dafna, which harbors theaters, concert halls, exhibition galleries and other facilities for multicultural activities and entertainment.
-One of its attractions is an amphitheater, the Katara Amphitheatre built in an ancient style.
+One of its attractions is the Katara Amphitheatre, which is built in an ancient style.

-Transport

-In the future, the underground Al Dafna Metro Station will serve the area.
-Construction will be launched during Phase 2B.
-Once completed, it will be part of Doha Metro's Blue Line.

 Education

 The following schools are located in Al Dafna: